x4v13r64/infosec.rodeo/_posts/2022-11-04-aws-iam-blog-post.md

 ### Stop saying "role"

 It may be too late, but the term is a misnomer.
 IAM roles aren't roles, they are service identities.
 Or service principals.
 Or service accounts.
 Calling programmatic identities "roles" is incorrect and confusing.
-Roles relate to tasks and the permissions required to complete them - they are not an *identity*, they **relate to** an identity.
+Roles relate to tasks and the permissions required to complete them - they are not **an** identity, they **relate to** an identity.

-While we're at it, "assuming" a role makes no sense.
+While we're at it, saying "assuming" a role makes no sense.
 It's *impersonating*, or simply *getting temporary credentials for the identity*.

 ### Make users first class citizens

 If we can't rename roles, can we at least stop using them for everything?
-Couldn't identities created in AWS SSO exist in the Organization's sub-accounts, without using IAM roles?
+Couldn't identities created in AWS SSO simply exist in the Organization's sub-accounts?

 Something like this:
-* Current: attaching a permission set creates a role in the sub-account that the SSO user can assume to get access to said sub-account
+* Current: Attaching a permission set creates a role in the sub-account that the SSO user can assume to get access to said sub-account.
-* Proposed: attaching a permission set creates a representation of the SSO user in the sub-account
-  * The SSO user can get temporary tokens (i.e. create a session) in that account (just create a new [identifier](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html#identifiers-arns)), which has the permissions granted by the permission set
+* Proposed: Attaching a permission set creates a representation of the SSO user in the sub-account.
+The SSO user can then get temporary tokens (i.e. create a session) in that account (just create a new [identifier](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html#identifiers-arns)), which has the permissions granted by the permission set.

 ### No more single accounts, Organizations are the default